 The magnificent fortress of our time is a 100-year-old reconstruction of the great Renaissance fortress built around 1450 by Francesco Sforza.
 The Sforza family was one of the prominent aristocratic families living in Renaissance Milan.
-The castle is named after the family, The Sforza Castle.
+The castle is named after the family, The Sforzesco Castle.

 Legend has it that Leonardo da Vinci himself was involved in the design of the building.
 Some claim that the painter and sculptor Michelangelo was one of the contributors to the design of the magnificent structure of the castle.

 One of the most famous tenants who lived in the castle was Ludovico Sforza, who was the patron of the famous Leonardo da Vinci.
-This wealthy nobleman, together with his wife Beatrice, had assembled a rich and magnificent variety of pieces of art and expensive and exquisite furniture in the castle.
+This wealthy nobleman, together with his wife Beatrice, had assembled a rich and magnificent variety of pieces of art and expensive and impeccable furniture in the castle.

-After exploring the majestic citadel and watching the treasures of museums, you can go out and breathe fresh air in the inner courtyards of the castle.
+After exploring the majestic citadel and seeing the treasures of the museums, you can go out and breathe fresh air in the inner courtyards of the castle.
 Wander around the magnificent gardens around it, or head out to the big park surrounding the fort.
 Some of the stylish and well-kept gardens around it are not just grand gardens, but real botanical gardens, with a huge variety of plants and flowers from all around the world.

-What you can see here In the huge fortress are some of the most important museums in Italy.
+What you can see here in the huge fortress are some of the most important museums in Italy.
 Among them are the Prehistory Museum, the Museum of Ancient and Medieval Art, the Museum of Applied Art and the Museum of Historical Instruments.
 Other museums in the castle are the Museum of Pure Art and the Museum of Egyptian Art.

 These museums and others expose visitors, among others, to pieces of art made by some of the greatest artists in the history of art, such as Michelangelo and Leonardo da Vinci.
 Do not miss Pieta Rondanini, Michelangelo's last masterpiece.